 Are you sitting comfortably then I'll begin (like all good stories)

 The pain side of my practice was born out of a catastrophe, a crisis!
 One can be travelling along quite happily - a few ups and a few downs, a few grumbles and some moans about the weather, the mortgage rates, work-mates or family being a nuisance - when suddenly, illness or trauma comes knocking on your door and the bottom falls out of your world.

 Many people will never go through such upheaval, some will go through worse, but I now know when you hear you have cancer the stress, tears and shock that is endured; physically, mentally and emotionally!
 There were also financial challenges, which were especially trying for someone who is self-employed.
-The pain, the side effects of medication (know all about tramadol, endone or when just panadol given once my pain relief pump was removed), the disability, months of immobility and then the slow arduous recovery.
+The pain, the side effects of medication (know all about tramadol, endone or unimaginable pain when just panadol when my pain relief pump was removed), the disability, months of immobility and then the slow arduous recovery.
 I was left with scar tissue that caused constant pain, muscles often cramping up my body and a thyroid that has stopped working due to the trauma.